Updated: Oct 11

-In February 2018, Andrea began inviting people to participate in Airing Out the “Dirty” Laundry.
-This ongoing community art movement responds to the silencing of women*, creating opportunities for all women to share experiences through visual storytelling.
+In February 2018, Andrea began inviting women to participate in Airing Out the “Dirty” Laundry.
+This ongoing community art project responds to the silencing of women* by creating opportunities for all women to share experiences through visual storytelling.

-*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, gender identity and gender expression.
+*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, sexual orientation, gender identity and gender expression.